Skip to contents

 reproducibility

-A list of environment information captured at run start (R version, packages, OS, locale, timezone, mask snapshot, parallel spec if any).
+A list of environment information captured at run start (R version, packages, OS, locale, timezone, mask snapshot, parallel and non-blocking specs if any, and inputs — a stat-based fingerprint of every input file referenced by the mask).
 See capture_reproducibility().

 n_success